stevula/hacker-news-scraper/README.md

 ```
 *Figure 8*.
 Example display of post and comment objects on the command line.

-Once we're confident that we're able to parse a Hacker News comment thread into a post with comments, let's display the objects on command line.
+Once we're confident that we're able to parse a Hacker News comment thread into a post with comments, let's display the objects on the command line.
 Let's update the `runner.rb` file to output a custom display of a Hacker News comment thread (see Figure 8).
-For now, we'll just display the local file that we've been working with.
+For now, we'll just display the local file with which we've been working.

 How will we control how posts and comments are rendered on the command line?
 Is an object responsible for their presentation?
 How can we test that the presentation is what we expect?